Best collagen supplements? Are they worth it? What the latest evidence shows

 A good marine collagen powder option is Vital Proteins – a big seller in the US thanks to celebrity endorsements and pretty good value at around $37/41 for over 567g.

-If you prefer capsules my mum swears by Dietapplements marine hydrolyzed collagen supplements. £15.50 for 60 capsules.
+If you prefer capsules my mum swears by Dietapplements marine hydrolyzed collagen supplements for her hair.
+Also includes Vitamin C, Zinc, Copper; Vits E, B2 and Iodine.

 I have found the sachets of marine collagen from Absolute Collagen to be the easiest and most palatable to take, but the price at £34 isn’t!
 That said it’s a good way of getting 8 grams of marine collagen in every day (or you could take half a sachet to get 4g) and could be a good starting point if you want to try supplementing.
 I take the sachets when I’m traveling.
 It includes vitamin C which could help with collagen synthesis.